 When you’re in the online marketing business, you need a way of taking payment from your customers.
 And while you might rig together a system using a service like PayPal to get your business off the ground, you should step up to a capable checkout platform to scale and grow.

-This post looks at two of the best shopping cart platforms which are ideal for digital marketers: ThriveCart vs SamCart.
+This post looks at two of the best shopping cart platforms ideal for digital marketers: ThriveCart vs SamCart.